OUR VISIONLet’s Build Bright Futures Together!

 We will ensure your child learns not only the subject but other real life collaboration skills like video conferencing and online discussion group etiquette, whiteboard writing, desktop and document sharing needed in today s global economy.

 - Parents get first hand feedback about their childs progress from their Learning Facilitator.

 - Parents to Parents have a way to provide feedback and get questions answered.

 - Children remain motivated, knowing that parents and teachers are interacting and that their education is important to everyone.

 - In addition to these prearranged meetings, parents may also interact with Learning Facilitator via emails or via messages sent from the student’s account webpage.

 Children are evaluated regularly to asses progress and to further strengthen areas of weakness

 - After completion of a set of topics.

 - After completion of a semester.

-Using a standard headset and web cam your child and the facilitator can see and speak to each other directly over the Internet.
-There are no long distance telephone charges no matter how far away the tutor actually is.
+Using a standard headset and webcam, your child and narrator can see and speak to each other directly over the Internet.
+There are no long-distance telephone charges depending on how far the tutor is.